Azrielski/Deliveroo/README.md

 NOTE:

-This is the user flow of the aoo, the app has a few bugs but functions, there were complications with connecting the admin dashboard to the program.This is also because of
+This is the user flow of the app, the app has a few bugs but functions, there were complications with connecting the admin dashboard to the program.This is also because of

 THE BRANCH TO USE IS CALLED "Final".